- Damon Runyon Fellowship Award

 9. Mentor’s Letter of Support

-The Mentor should (1) evaluate the applicant’s qualifications for the proposed research project, (2) assess his/her potential for successful independent research, (3) describe independence of applicant from the mentor and (4) must guarantee that the awardee is under no obligation to any industrial ties or obligations the Mentor may have.
+The Mentor should (1) evaluate the applicant’s qualifications for the proposed research project, (2) assess his/her potential for successful independent research, and (3) describe independence of applicant from the mentor.

 10. Mentor’s Biographical Sketch

 This should include (1) a biographical sketch, (2) a bibliography of recent publications (not to exceed two pages) and (3) a list of current and pending funding.

 If there are two Mentors, each Mentor must provide a biographical sketch.